Ghosts 'n Goblins (video game): Commercial performance

 The arcade game was a major hit.
-In Japan, Game Machine listed Makaimura on their October 1, 1985 issue as being the second most-popular arcade game for the previous two weeks, before it went on to be the fourth highest-grossing table arcade game during the first half of 1986, and the overall tenth highest-grossing table arcade game of 1986.
+In Japan, Game Machine listed Makaimura as the second most popular arcade game for the last two weeks of September 1985, before it went on to be the fourth highest-grossing table arcade game during the first half of 1986 and the overall tenth highest-grossing table arcade game of 1986.

 In the United States, advance sales topped a thousand arcade units prior to release in the region, with test units each earning about $400 per week.
 Ghosts 'n Goblins went on to become America's ninth highest-grossing arcade game of 1986.
 In the United Kingdom, it had a slow start, initially appearing mainly at pubs and clubs rather than major amusement arcades in late 1985, before the game went on to become a major arcade hit by 1986.

 The NES version was a best-seller, with 1.64 million units sold worldwide.
 On home computers, it was the top-selling game in the United Kingdom for two months during July–August 1986, and it went on to become the sixth best-selling game of 1986 in the UK.
 The success of Commando (1985) and Ghosts 'n Goblins have been credited as the products "that shot" Capcom to "8-bit silicon stardom" in the mid-1980s.